cosmos/ibc/spec/micro/README.md

     // check that the timeout height hasn't already passed in the local client tracking the receiving chain latestClientHeight = client.latestClientHeight()
     assert(timeoutHeight === 0 || latestClientHeight < timeoutHeight)

-    // IBC only commits sourcePort, sourceChannel, sequence in the commitment path
-    // and packet data, and timeout information in the value
-    // For IBC Lite, we can't automatically retrieve the destination port since we don't have an actual stored channel
-    // in order to get around this, if sourcePort and destinationPort are the same we will leave the path as-is.
-    // if the ports are different than we must append the port ids together
-    // so the receiver can verify the requested destination port commitPort = sourcePort
-    if sourcePort != destPort {
-        commitPort = sourcePort + "/" + destPort
-    }

     // if the sequence doesn't already exist, this call initializes the sequence to 0 sequence = channelStore.get(nextSequenceSendPath(commitPort, sourceChannel))